Masihtabaei/personal-projects/README.md

         I used this interpreter as a command-based application (which could serve as a calculator) for a Nucleo-Board.
         In [this repository](https://github.com/Masihtabaei/cobin-minimal-interpreter-in-c) you will find more information about this project.
+- Command Based Calculator
+    - This project was implemented over two semesters.
+- Stopwatch
+    - This project was the second project that I carried out in the field of the embedded systems.
+      The main purpose of this project was to learn the armasm (Arm Assembly) and the fundamentals of embedded systems.
 - Dynamic Turn Indicator and Chaser
     - This project was basically the first concrete project that I carried out in the field of the embedded systems.
       The main purpose of this project was to learn the armasm (Arm Assembly) and the fundamentals of embedded systems.